openframeworks/ofSite/_documentation/graphics/ofGraphics_functions.markdown

 style contains information of the graphics style such as ofColor, ofFill, polyMode and others.

-\sa See ofStyle for more details.
+See also: See ofStyle for more details.